1967 Chicago blizzard: Forecast

 The weather forecast on January 25 for the 26th was for rain or snow because the cold front was forecast to stall in the Chicago area.
 On the evening broadcast, the National Weather Service started talking about snow mixed with freezing rain, but it was not until the night that the forecast was changed to mention snowfall, giving an accumulation of 4 inches.
 A heavy snow warning was therefore issued.
 On the morning of January 26, the quantities were increased by 4 to 8 inches, well below what would be received.

-People were not aware of the extent of the storm and that the snow would stop travel within and from the area, as noted in the understated opening to the evening news on television station WMAQ-TV on January 26, 1967, where the newsman reported that the worst of the storm was over, which it was not.
+People were not aware of the extent of the storm and that the snow would stop travel within and from the area, as noted in the understated opening to the evening news on television station WMAQ-TV on January 26, 1967, where the newsman reported that the worst of the storm was over, which was incorrect.